 In 2005 KBS Jumla opened its doors to twenty-five children.
-Today there are more than four hundred and fifty children attending the school.
+Today there are around 500 children attending the school.

 The In Time Trust provides classrooms, teachers, text books, stationery and school uniforms so these children can receive the education they need to break the cycle of poverty that exists there.